3YOURMIND/kotti/packages/yoco/README.md

 ## Using yoco icons

-Yoco use ligatures, which allows rendering the icon glyph by simply using its name with the `yoco` font.
+Yoco uses ligatures, which allows rendering the icon glyph by simply using its name with the `yoco` font.

 ```html
 <i class="yoco">cloud</i>